syncfusion-content/xamarin-docs/Xamarin/SfRating/ToolTip.md

 ## ToolTipPrecision

-The `ToolTipPrecision` property sets the number precisions to be displayed after decimal point in tool tip.
+The `ToolTipPrecision` property sets the number precisions to be displayed after decimal point in Tooltip.

 N> The default value of ToolTip precision is 1.